Optimal chirality enhances long-range fluctuation-induced interactions in active fluids

-For both circular and rodlike active particles, increasing $\theta$ shifts the transition from attraction to repulsion to larger separations. $\fsp$ acts in the opposite direction, i.e., pushes the repulsive force zone to smaller $D$ values (more pronounced for circular active particles); see top and middle panels of Fig.\,\ref{Fig3}\;\!D. This trend is similar to the one observed in non-chiral baths.
-The impact of bath density on the force sign depends on the chirality of the active particles: At small values of $\theta$, increasing $\phi$ enhances the attractive force domain.
+For both circular and rodlike active particles, increasing $\theta$ shifts the transition from attraction to repulsion to larger separations. $\fsp$ acts in the opposite direction, i.e., pushes the repulsive force zone to smaller $D$ values (more pronounced for circular active particles); see top and middle panels of Fig.\,\ref{Fig2}\;\!D. The impact of bath density on the force sign depends on the chirality of the active particles: At small values of $\theta$, increasing $\phi$ enhances the attractive force domain.
 The effect is more pronounced for circular active particles.
 In contrast, increasing $\phi$ at large chiral angles reduces the attraction domain to smaller separations (lower panel).
-We note that the hatched zones in the phase diagrams of Fig.\,\ref{Fig3}\;\!D mark the regions where the FI force is too weak ($F\,{\lesssim}\,0.1\,\funit$) and random sign switchings occur within the accuracy of our time-consuming measurements.
+We note that the hatched zones in the phase diagrams of Fig.\,\ref{Fig2}\;\!D mark the regions where the FI force is too weak ($F\,{\lesssim}\,0.1\,\funit$) and random sign switchings occur within the accuracy of our time-consuming measurements.
 Increasing $\fsp$ or $\phi$ strengthens the FI force and pushes the hatched zone to the right, i.e., larger separations.